We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Minnie’s Holiday Dine

-Minnie’s Holiday Dine is back for another year.
+This hasn’t been confirmed yet, but I fully expect this to return in 2022.
 This is a fan favorite character meal at Hollywood & Vine.
 Santa Goofy will be there alongside Minnie and some of her other friends.

 All of the characters at Minnie’s Holiday Dine will be decked out in their holiday finest.